KeSpeech/KeSpeech/volunteer_agreement.md

 Volunteers had to sign an agreement for open-sourcing their speech for academic usage before further recording (as described in the paper #217).

-The agreement is in Chinese as follows:
+The agreement provided by the company legal dept is in Chinese as follows:

 ```
 尊敬的经纪人：